GabrielMainardes37/Avocet/README.md

 # 🐦 Avocet Framework

-A custom, freestanding 32-bit operating system kernel and high-fidelity desktop ecosystem that bridges low-level C architecture with an embedded Python user space.
+The Avocet Framework is a custom, freestanding 32-bit operating system kernel and high-fidelity desktop ecosystem that bridges low-level C architecture with an embedded Python user space.
 Inspired by the premium aesthetics of mainstream distributions like Ubuntu and Fedora, Avocet implements its own user-space shell, system utilities, and games.
 These run on top of a custom, lightweight graphical toolkit named `avocet`, drawing inspiration from both `tkinter` and `customtkinter`.

 ## 🚀 Key Architectural Features